UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 3

 he Willow is my

-m not aloneā
+m not alone”

 folk song

-Kling, in dialogue with Anders, to summarise
+Maja Lindström Kling, in dialogue with Anders,

-upon, and some of what stayed with us.
+upon, and carried with us.

 1. INTRODUCTION

-SIMPLIFICATION HAS
+AND SIMPLIFICATION HAS

 COME AT THE COST OF